npm

 Signed URLs (private playbacks)

-To enable signed urls with content uploaded to Mux, you will need to check the "Enable Signed Urls" option in the Mux Plugin configuration.
-Assuming that the API Access Token and Secret Key are set (as per the Quick start section).
+To enable signed URLs with content uploaded to Mux, you will need to check the "Enable Signed Urls" option in the Mux Plugin configuration.
+This feature requires you to set the API Access Token and Secret Key (as per the Quick start section).

 To enable static MP4 renditions, add mp4_support: 'standard' to the options of your mux.video schema type.